 One such treatment is eye movement desensitization and reprocessing (EMDR) therapy.
 This practice directs eye movements in a way that allows veterans to reprocess their traumatic experiences, thus relieving the pain they cause.

 Integrative trauma treatment can be thought of as holistic trauma therapy.
 The goal of integrative trauma treatment is to establish a good correlation between mind and body.

 With the unusual physical nature of trauma, trauma survivors often have difficult, confusing, or complicated feelings about their bodies or physical abilities.
 To correct this compound problem, physical practices help those facing traumas develop a more positive outlook.

 Trauma disorders sometimes come with symptoms such as insomnia, anxiety, or depression.
-For clients dealing with these symptoms, medication is sometimes needed.
+For veterans dealing with these symptoms, medication is sometimes needed.

-In these cases, our clinicians will work with clients to help them find the best medication for them and their treatment progression.
+In these cases, our clinicians will work with veterans to help them find the best medication for them and their treatment progression.